1. Home

 Amistad Crisis Shelter

-YDI Amistad Crisis Shelter operates 24 hours a day, 7 days a week, 365 days a year, and also offers a 24-hour hotline.
-It offers the following services: crisis intervention, assessment, counseling/therapy, recreational activities, life and social skills training, case management, educational/vocational assistance, job training skills and referral assistance.
+YDI Amistad Crisis Shelter operates 24 hours a day, 7 days a week, 365 days a year.
+It provides the following services: crisis intervention, assessment, counseling/therapy, recreational activities, life and social skills training, case management, educational/vocational assistance, job training and skills development, and referral assistance.

 Visitation icon